NicholasGWK/trx/README.md

 }
 ```

 The full state gets passed to each transformer in the chain.
-You can also turn a transformer into a selector by provided a "root" selector as the state input, which should define all of the state required for the transformer to work:
+You can also turn a transformer into a selector by providing a "root" selector as the state input, which should define all of the state required for the transformer to work:

 ```
 const mySelector = (